 The Society organises a conference each year, usually a day conference one year, and a residential conference the other year.

-In 2022 we will meet at Westminster College in June for a conference on the 50th anniversary of the URC.
+In June 2022 we met at Westminster College for a conference on the 50th anniversary of the URC.

 In 2021 were pleased to welcome Professor John Coffey of Leicester University as our keynote speaker.
 You can see a video of the presentations here: